 Also, prior to admission, you or your designated responsible party will be asked to sign a release form for permission to use your name or a picture of you in posters or the newsletter publication which are open to public viewing.
 You are not obligated to provide permission.

 To prevent the harmful effects of some drug interactions, we request that after admission you do not use any medications or preparations without the knowledge and approval of your physician at Bethania and Pembina Place.
 If you are planning to be away from the facility, you will be provided with sufficient medication to cover the length of time you are away.
-Medications generally should not be kept in your room.
+Prescription medications generally should not be kept in your room.

 Medications are reviewed quarterly by the physician, nurse and pharmacist and will be adjust if indicated.
 Medications are reviewed with the Resident and family members at the Post-Admission Conference and then yearly at the Annual Care Conference.
 Nurses will notify family members of medication changes prior to care conferences at their discretion.
 However, Residents and family members may ask the nurses about current medication regimes at any time.